 Good morning, Chair and members of the Committee.
 I would like to begin by respectfully acknowledging the land on which we are meeting today, on the traditional territories of the Lək̓ʷəŋin̓əŋ people, of the Songhees and Esquimalt First Nations.
 I am grateful to live and work with people from across many traditional and unceded territories, covering all regions of British Columbia.

-With me today are Deputy Registrar oline Twiss and Policy Analyst Nick Rowlands, along with Director of Communications Michelle Mitchell in the back.
+With me today are Deputy Registrar oline Twiss and Policy Analyst Nick Rowlands.

 I want to begin by thanking you for inviting me and my team here today, to discuss our recommendations as part of your work in this inaugural statutory review of the Lobbyists Transparency Act.